datalakehouse/dlh-quickbooks-analytics-dbt/README.md

 This dbt package:

-*   Contains a DBT dimensional model based on Quickbooks data from  [DataLakeHouse.io](https://www.datalakehouse.io/)  connector.
+*   Contains a DBT dimensional model based on Quickbooks Online data from  [DataLakeHouse.io](https://www.datalakehouse.io/)  connector.
-*   The main use of this package is to provide a stable snowflake dimensional model that will provide useful insights.
+*   The main use of this package is to provide a stable Snowflake dimensional model that will provide useful insights.

 ### Models